 Ischemix, Inc. is a clinical-stage company developing novel cytoprotective compounds to prevent and treat serious diseases or conditions.
 The company’s lead product candidate, CMX-2043, is a chemically-modified form of a naturally-occurring compound, with increased potency and comparable safety relative to the native molecule.
-The Company is conducting a 240-patient Phase 2a trial of CMX-2043 for prevention of acute kidney injury due to contrast media exposure (CI-AKI); full data from the trial is expected mid-2015.
+The Company is conducting a 340-patient Phase 2a trial of CMX-2043 for prevention of acute kidney injury due to contrast media exposure (CI-AKI); full data from the trial is expected early-2016.
 In a previously completed 142-patient Phase 2a trial in PCI patients, CMX-2043 demonstrated statistical significance in the reduction of biomarkers of cardiac injury.
 Ischemix is also conducting pre-clinical studies of its compounds in the treatment of traumatic brain injury.

 Ischemix (pronounced iss-KEY-mix) is based on the word “ischemia” which describes the medical condition of insufficient blood flow to living cells or organs of the body.
 The word has a Greek origin; isch means restriction, hema or haema refers to blood.

 Please refer to the ABOUT page for our current Company slide presentation.

 Contrast induced acute kidney injury is a known risk from the use of contrast agents in diagnostic radiology procedures and is one of the leading causes of hospital-acquired acute renal failure.
 It is associated with a significantly increased risk of in-hospital and 1-year mortality.

 In the general population, the risk of acquiring AKI/CIN is relatively low.
 However, this risk can be substantially higher in some patients, especially those

 undergoing cardiac procedures.